 - New ITSM process adoption required a new ITSM tool

-- Enterprise service management required a new tool
+- Enterprise service management required a new ITSM tool

-- Existing tool failed to deliver the expected benefits
+- Existing ITSM tool failed to deliver the expected benefits

-- Dissatisfaction with the existing tool’s usability or other capabilities
+- Dissatisfaction with the existing ITSM tool’s usability or other capabilities

 - Lack of ITIL-alignment or similar